Setting up the MDA in a secured organisational network

-In addition, just as a precaution: the MDA’s wired RJ45 network connection has a maximum speed of 100 Mbits.
+Additionally as a precaution: the MDA’s wired RJ45 network connection has a maximum speed of 100 Mbits.
 Although almost modern switches to which the MDA will be connected will automatically determine the speed of the device connected to it, some switches are set to a fixed speed of 1 Gbits.
 Please make sure that the switch port speed to which the MDA will be connected is set to auto-configure, or is manually set to 100 Mbits, otherwise the wired network connection between the MDA and the switch will fail.

-For the WIFI network connection, the MDA has been configured for both a WPA pass-phrase connection (only a single pass-phrase is needed for a connection, like for standard home WIFI networks), or for the so-called WPA Enterprise WIFI connection, based on a Radius access control server, for which both a username and password are required to make a connection.
-When selecting a WIFI connection from the MDA, the MDA will automatically determine which kind of WIFI network it is connecting to, and will automatically come with the request to enter either the single WPA pass-phrase for the single WPA pass-phrase connection, or the username and password for the WPA Enterprise connection,
+- Enterprise WPA (with radius server): a WPA Enterprise WIFI connection (based on a Radius access control server), requires both a username and password to make a connection.
+When selecting a WIFI connection from the MDA, the MDA will automatically determine which kind of WIFI network it is connecting to, and will automatically request the single WPA pass-phrase for the single WPA pass-phrase connection, or the username and password for the WPA Enterprise connection.